luontola/retrolambda/README.md

 ### Upcoming

-- Backports static methods on interfaces
+- Backports default methods and static methods on interfaces ([Issue #31](https://github.com/orfjackal/retrolambda/issues/31))
-  ([Issue #31](https://github.com/orfjackal/retrolambda/issues/31))
   - *Experimental!
 Can be enabled with the enviroment variable DEFAULT_METHODS=2*